-The U.S. is easing one of its many sanctions against Myanmar as a reward for political reforms after five decades of direct military rule.
+The United States on Monday eased one of its many sanctions against Myanmar as a reward for political reforms after five decades of direct military rule.

 The step is very limited, and most of the tough U.S. economic, trade and political restrictions will remain in place.

-But it could make it easier for Myanmar to secure help from the World Bank and other international financial institutions by lifting U.S. opposition to them conducting assessments.
+But it should make it easier for Myanmar, also known as Burma, to secure help from the World Bank and other international financial institutions by lifting U.S. opposition to them conducting assessments.

-Under human trafficking legislation, the U.S. must oppose these institutions using their money to help Myanmar.
-State Hillary Rodham Clinton is expected to sign the waiver Monday.
+Under anti-human trafficking legislation, the U.S. had to oppose these bodies using their funds to help Myanmar.
+Secretary of State Hillary Rodham Clinton signed the waiver Monday.

 President Barack Obama authorized the move Friday.